grovesdm/highlight-extension/README.md

 --

 # TODO Need to improve highlight colors for dark mode.
-# TODO Note working on Claude.ai
+# TODO Not working on Claude.ai
-- It shouldnt work on popups.
+# TODO It shouldn't work on popups.
 Like lightboxes and stuff.
+# TODO Need a purge option.
+Older than 12 months and all
+# TODO Should be able to allow in private windows.
+# TODO need an option to disable completely.
+Should be right click on icon option.
+- [ ] Shortcuts are still working when typing in claude